PROCEDURES

 (a)

-A member of an agency shall be disqualified from participation in a hearing or decision concerning a matter in which such person or a member of his family has a personal financial interest.
+A member of an agency shall be disqualified from participation in a hearing or decision concerning a matter in which such person or a member of such person's family has a personal financial interest.

 (b)

-Any member of an agency shall disqualify himself from participation in a hearing before the agency if he has any of the following relationships with a party, other than the City, whose rights or property are or may be affected or determined in such hearing:
+Any member of an agency shall be disqualified from participation in a hearing before the agency if the member has any of the following relationships with a party, other than the City, whose rights or property are or may be affected or determined in such hearing:

 (1)